Best Overall: Odyssey White Hot Pro 2

-From Odyssey, the Stroke Lab Triple Track #7 is first-rate, featuring the company’s patented Triple Track alignment guide along the top of the club.
+The Triple Track Seven is first-rate, featuring the company’s patented Triple Track alignment guide along the top of the club.

 The Triple Track uses the concept of Vernier Hyper Acuity for consistent alignment that is easy to use for any skill set of golfer.
-The wide alignment guide offers a clear visual guide that makes it simple to start your ball on your intended line.
+The wide alignment guide offers a clear visual guide that makes starting your ball on your intended line simple.

 TaylorMade Spider X